 The app can use your GPS to track mileage, and receipts are actually scanned and turned into text, rather than just left as photos, for easy use in other software and apps, and it'll import email receipts from Gmail too.
 You can even have them printed out and sent in a 'magic envelope' to anyone who insists on receiving physical copies.

-There are various paid tiers, but the 30-day free trial gives you the chance to test out whether Shoeboxed is for you before adding another receipt to your collection.
+There are various paid tiers, with the Starter package costing £3.99/$4.99 p/m for 25 document scans a month, but the 30-day free trial gives you the chance to test out whether Shoeboxed is for you before adding another receipt to your collection.

 Habitica is another motivational, habit-forming app - but with a pretty crucial difference.
 The whole app is 16-bit RPG themed, turning chores and tasks into quests and hopefully making everyday life just a little more epic.